jedi4ever/veewee/README.md

 FUTURE IDEAS:

-- use snapshots to fastforward initial boot, and every postinstall command
 - export to AMI too
 - provide for more failsafe execution, testing parameters
-- use more virtualbox ruby instead of calling the VBoxManage command
-- Verify the installation with cucumber-nagios (ssh functionality)
 - Do the same for Vmware Fusion

-BUGS: Lots = Like I said it currently works for me, on my machine and with the correct magic sequence :)